in 24 or 48 HOURS

-Whether you have a designer costume bangle, fine earrings, ring or necklace, or a brooch that you know nothing about from your grandmother's jewelry box, Mearto's jewelry experts can determine the fair market value of your piece, based on the reasonable price you could expect to receive at an auction sale.
-All you have to do is answer a few simple questions about your jewelry, send us some detailed photographs of the piece you would like us to appraise on a neutral background and provide as much information as you can about it's condition and provenance, or ownership history.
-We take care of the rest and provide you with an online appraisal within 24-48 hours.
+Whether you have a designer costume bangle, fine earrings, ring or necklace, or a brooch that you know nothing about from your grandmother's jewelry box, Mearto's jewelry experts can determine the fair market value of your piece with an online jewelry appraisal, based on the reasonable price you could expect to receive at an auction sale.
+All you have to do is answer a few simple questions about your jewelry, send us some detailed photographs of the piece you would like us to appraise on a neutral background and provide as much information as you can about its condition and provenance, or ownership history.
+That's enough for us to give you a jewelry appraisal.
+We take care of the rest and provide you with an online jewelry appraisal within 24-48 hours.

-We also work closely with the world's leading auction houses, including several that specialize in the sale of antique, fine and designer jewelry.
+We also work closely with the world's leading auction houses, including several that specialize in the sale of antiques, fine and designer jewelry.
 If you would like to sell your jewelry, we can connect you with these auction houses and provide valuable advice and guidance throughout the consignment process.
 Click the "Start Appraisal" button below to get started!

 Do you need an online jewelry appraisal?
 Look no further.
 We charge $19 to provide a fair market value for one piece of jewelry in 48 hours.
 If you need the appraisal faster, we can also provide it in 24 hours for an extra fee.
 Our experts are professional jewelry specialists with years of auction house experience.
 We also provide a comprehensive directory of jewelry appraisers near you.